spcl/cppless/README.md

-# cppless
+# Cppless

-Cppless is a single source programming model for high performance serverless.
-It enables you to write applications which offload work to serverless services, without the need to write the glue code needed to connect them.
+Cppless is a single-source programming model for high-performance serverless.
+It enables you to write applications that offload work to serverless services, without the need to write the glue code needed to connect them.

+The architecture of the compiler, including benchmark evaluation, details can be found in the thesis [Cppless: A single-source programming model for high-performance serverless]([https://doi.org/10.3929/ethz-b-000532425](https://mcopik.github.io/assets/pdf/students/2022_cppless_moeller.pdf).

-# Building and installing
+## Building and installing

-Building application that use cppless requires using a custom fork of the clang compiler.
+Building applications that use cppless requires using a custom fork of the clang compiler.
 The modified version of the llvm-project is included as a submodule in the repository, it can be built by following these steps:
 - fetch the submodule
   - `git submodule update --init --recursive` (this will fetch only the latest revision, but will sped up the download)
   - Shallow clones cannot be used for contributing, you'll need to unshallow the clone in order to be able to commit changes to the submodule.